-To assist with the Queensland Government's commitments in relation to the Best Practice Principles (BPPs), including best practice industrial relations, TMR developed this guidance document titled the Best Practice Industry Conditions for Transport Civil Construction Projects (Transport BPIC).
+To assist with the Queensland Government's commitments in relation to the BPPs, including best practice industrial relations, TMR has developed a guidance document entitled the Best Practice Industry Conditions for Transport Civil Construction Projects dated December 2020 (Transport BPIC).
 In developing the Transport BPIC in consultation with stakeholders, relevant enterprise agreements, awards and legislation to the transport civil construction industry were analysed to ensure the guidance document reflects modern and progressive industrial practices for the civil construction industry.
+The Transport BPIC is included to assist with tendering for TMR's transport civil construction projects with a total project value of between \$100 million - \$300 million which in this circumstance, includes this Project.